google/syzkaller/docs/netbsd/README.md

 	$ make TARGETOS=netbsd SOURCEDIR=path/to/netbsd/src
 	```

-The above steps should have built the Syzkaller binaries (Except the syz-executor
+The above steps should have built the Syzkaller binaries for NetBSD.
-binary) for NetBSD.

 You can see the compiled binaries in `bin/netbsd_amd64`.